 4. They aren’t fazed by deadly animals

 Australians live amongst some of the world’s most deadliest animals.
-Deadly spiders, snakes, sharks, jellyfish and crocodiles.
-And none of it really bothers them!
+Native Australian animals include deadly spiders, snakes, sharks, jellyfish and crocodiles.
+And none of these really bother Aussies!

 During my first month of living in Brisbane I came face to face with a python.
 I freaked out so much I ran all the way home, even though passers by said ‘oh it’s only a python!’.
 I was living in Sydney during Sydney funnel-web spider season and was paranoid 24/7 I would come across one that I even started dreaming about them!

 If you’re going to Australia it’s always a good idea to familiarise yourself with the deadly species here and where you can find them, so that you can recognise them and know how to avoid them!

 Deadly species in Australia include:

 Spiders – funnel webs and red backs.
 The Sydney Funnel Web spider is probably the most deadly spider in the world.
 It is only found around the Greater Sydney area and is active at night and especially after rain in the warm season.
 The males in particular are more active and love to hide in cool dark places such as in your shoes.
 They are aggressive and will bite it’s victim several times.
 Red backs (also known as the Australian Black Widow) are small (about 1cm) and are found throughout the country.
 Both are potentially deadly but antivenom is available.